 Under the State Department's budget request, the Diplomatic and Consular Programs (D&CP) account, which is the State Department's principal operating appropriation, would decline by 10% from the FY2018-enacted level, to \$7.81 billion.
-According to the State Department, this account provides funding for "core people, infrastructure, security, and programs that facilitate productive and peaceful U.S. relations" with foreign governments and international organizations.
-8
+According to the State Department, this account provides funding for "core people, infrastructure, security, and programs that facilitate productive and peaceful U.S. relations" with foreign governments and international organizations.8

 In Section 7081 of the Consolidated Appropriations Act, 2017 (P.L.
 115-31), Congress authorized the establishment of a new "Consular and Border Security Programs" (CBSP) account into which consular fees shall be deposited for the purposes of administering consular and border security programs.
 As a result, consular fees retained by the State Department to fund consular services will be credited to this new account.
-The State Department is therefore requesting that Congress rename this account "Diplomatic Programs."
+The State Department is therefore requesting that Congress rename the D&CP account "Diplomatic Programs."
 However, because many consular fees are generated and retained by the State Department to administer consular programs, they do not comprise part of the department's annual appropriations and therefore do not count against overall funds appropriated annually for D&CP.
+Death the House and Senate committee bills, if enacted, would authorize the renaming of D&CP to "Diplomatic Programs."
+The House committee bill seeks to increase funding within this account by 1% relative to the FY2018-